-This article originally appeared in the August 2017 issue of Plastics Recycling Update.
-Subscribe today for access to all print content.
+(This story originally appeared in the May 2017 issue of Resource Recycling.
+Subscribe today for access to all print content.)

 It’s well understood that last decade’s Great Recession was a watershed moment in global business – and the downturn of course hit recycling.

 For materials-recovery stakeholders, the sharp economic drop led to significant decreases in the value of recyclables and also sparked a period of financial struggle for local governments and other entities critical to the industry as a whole.

 However, recent research shows the recession may have had a deeper effect on recycling than just short-term revenue or contracting challenges: The fallout from the period appears to have shifted the very suite of factors that influence the value of recyclables.
 When looking at the last 30 years and adjusting for inflation, material prices for most key materials have actually seen growth over time.
 But a greater number of economic variables seem to be playing a role.

 This article outlines an investigation into the specific drivers of recycling price trends and cycles as well as how those drivers have changed in recent years.

 The result is a portrait of the way oil prices, economic ups and downs in Asia, and other critical issues are affecting recycling prices in new ways.
 And on a more general level, the analysis helps explain the complex tapestry that lies beneath the market fluctuations recycling leaders are constantly trying to better understand.